MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 ## Microsoft Entra Domain Services managed domain configuration

-This section walks you through all the steps to stand up an Microsoft Entra Domain Services managed domain integrated with WLS.
+This section walks you through all the steps to stand up a Microsoft Entra Domain Services managed domain integrated with WLS.
 Microsoft Entra ID doesn't support the Lightweight Directory Access Protocol (LDAP) protocol or Secure LDAP directly.
 Instead, support is enabled through the Microsoft Entra Domain Services managed domain instance within your Microsoft Entra ID tenant.

 >[!NOTE]
 > This guide uses the "cloud-only" user account feature of Microsoft Entra Domain Services.
 Other user account types are supported, but not described in this guide.

-### Create and configure an Microsoft Entra Domain Services managed domain
+### Create and configure a Microsoft Entra Domain Services managed domain

-This section walks you through a separate tutorial to stand up an Microsoft Entra Domain Services managed domain.
+This section walks you through a separate tutorial to stand up a Microsoft Entra Domain Services managed domain.

 Complete the tutorial [Create and configure a Microsoft Entra Domain Services managed domain](/azure/active-directory-domain-services/tutorial-create-instance) up to but not including the section [Enable user accounts for Domain Services](/azure/active-directory-domain-services/tutorial-create-instance#enable-user-accounts-for-azure-ad-ds).
 That section requires special treatment in the context of this tutorial, as described in the next section.
 Be sure to complete the DNS actions completely and correctly.